 📋 Ingredients and notes

-To make this roasted vegetable salad recipe, you'll need zucchini, carrots, patty pan (mini squashes), green bell pepper, red onion, chopped beets, and Brussels sprouts, kosher salt, and black pepper.
+To make this roasted vegetable salad, you’ll need zucchini, carrots, patty pan (mini squashes), green bell pepper, red onion, chopped beets, and Brussels sprouts, kosher salt, and black pepper.

 An overhead image of roasted vegetable salad ingredients with labels.